*Not all courses are available next semester - check schedule for course availability

 This course reviews the roots and evolution of the modern secular approaches to anthropology and human sexuality and contrasts them with those of Christ.
-Examine recent developments in theological reflection on the body (John Paul II’s theology of the body) and provides a general introduction to Christian anthropology, with particular attention to themes such as creation in the imago Dei, fall and redemption, nature and grace, freedom and rationality, gender and vocation.
-Convergent and divergent doctrinal positions held by various Christian traditions of the themes are reviewed.
+This course examines recent developments in theological reflection on the body (John Paul II’s theology of the body) and provides a general introduction to Christian anthropology, with particular attention to themes such as creation in the imago Dei, fall and redemption, nature and grace, freedom and rationality, gender and vocation.
+Due note of convergent and divergent doctrinal positions held by various Christian traditions of the themes are reviewed.

 • Prerequisites: RELS 160.
 (0-0; 3-0)

 • This course meets the University Core Requirement for Religious Studies - C&C/ICRS (6-9), and meets the requirements for Christianity and Culture: Catholic Studies Minor.

 • In order to use this CPC course for any TWU Religious Studies Department degree requiring Christianity & Culture (6-9) courses, please seek permission from the Religious Studies Chair.

 • All CPC courses may be counted as electives for any TWU Degree.
 CPC courses may count towards CPC certificates as listed in the Course Requirements for each Certificate.